JamezDon/Group-Project-Advanced-Data-Week-5/pipeline/README.md

 # Pipeline

 ## Overview
-An ETL pipeline which extracts data from the LNMH plants API, removes any invalid data, transforms valid data before loading to a MS SQL Server database.
-The database is hosted using AWS RDS.
+An ETL pipeline which extracts data from the LNMH plants API, removes any invalid data, then transforms valid data before loading to a **MS SQL Server** database.
+The database is hosted using **AWS RDS**.

 ## Setup and Installation
-1. Create and activate a new virtual environment
+1. Create and activate a new virtual environment.
     - `python3 -m venv .venv`
     - `source .venv/bin/activate`
 2. Install all dependencies.